davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

     productsgreenWeight: 10
 ```

-2. Increase the number of replicas to be able to support the 10% of the traffic in the new version.
+2. Increase the number of replicas to be able to support 10% of the traffic in the new version.

 ```yaml
 products-green: